GaussianWonder/osu-downloader/README.md

 # Tips and Tricks
 * Use the middle click to spawn beatmaps in separate windows, the extension will do the work
+* Use [this](https://schinagl.priv.at/nt/hardlinkshellext/linkshellextension.html) handy tool to create symlinks

 # TODO
 >A list of things i want to complete before publishing it on formus & chrome extension store